leettools-dev/leettools/README.md

 easily run complext search workflows that query, extract and generate content from the web or local knowledge bases.

-With a DuckDB-backend and configurable LLM settings, LeetTools can run with minimal resource requirements on the command line and can be easily integrated with other applications need AI search and knowledge base support.
+LeetTools can run with minimal resource requirements on the command line with a DuckDB-backend and configurable LLM settings.
+It can be easily integrated with other applications need AI search and knowledge base support.

 Here is a demo of LeetTools in action to answer the question "How does GraphRAG work?":

 ![LeetTools Overview](https://gist.githubusercontent.com/pengfeng/30b66efa58692fa3bc94af89e0895df4/raw/7a274cd60fbe9a3aabad56e5fa1a9c7e7021ba21/leettools-answer-demo.svg)

-Currently LeetTools provide the following workflow:
+Currently LeetTools provides the following workflow:

 * answer  : Answer the query directly with source references (similar to Perplexity). [📖](docs/flow-answer.md)
 * digest  : Generate a multi-section digest article from search results (similar to Google Deep Research). [📖](docs/flow-digest.md)